zachlevy/physly/README.md

 ## phys.ly

 Physly is a url shortener specifically designed for the physical web.
-It enables any url, regardless of https or http to be shortened.
 This is useful for the hardware limitations of the Bluetooth Eddystone protocol used in beacons for the Physical Web.

 ### Development
 Start Server in Development